boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 In the last section, we added conditional logical to create or not create an EIP using lono.
 In this section, we'll use native CloudFormation constructs.
 Hopefully, this gives you a sense of the differences between the 2 approaches.

-Using native CloudFormation logical constructs is a little bit different but is just as valid of an approach.
+Using native CloudFormation logical constructs is a little bit different but is just another valid approach.
 Sometimes it is preferable over compiling different templates; it just depends.
 Here are the changes required to make the desired adjustments: [compare/eip-native](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip-native).

 The critical added element that drives the conditional logic is a parameter and 2 conditions.
 The parameter is called `CreateEIP` and the conditions are called `HasEIP` and `NoEIP`.
 Here's the relevant snippet of code: